Javier-VL/PWA-LORES/README.md

-# PwaLores
+# PWA LORES

-This project was generated with version 11.0.5.
+This project was generated with version 11.0.5 of angular.

 Frameworks used are:
 -Boostrap 5